Modules | C++

 Mesh booleans and arrangements.

 The cut module provides high-level operations for splitting meshes along curves and performing boolean operations.
 It builds on the intersect module to compute intersection curves, then embeds these curves into the mesh topology by splitting faces and creating new connectivity.
-It additionally provides fascilities for planar arrangements.
+It additionally provides facilities for planar arrangements.

 Include the module with: